agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 ![1994 SGID User Guide Binder]({% link images/SGID_1994_binders_cover_sm.png %}){: .flex .flex--center}

 - **The SGID on CD-ROM (1995)**
-  - In 1995, UGRC, ESRI, and Utah State University combined forces and manufactured a CD-ROM containing SGID data and a built-in data viewer.
+  - In 1995, AGRC, ESRI, and Utah State University combined forces and manufactured a CD-ROM containing SGID data and a built-in data viewer.
 To commemorate this milestone, we have made available the [original CD-ROM jacket](https://drive.google.com/file/d/1D_AI5EdonRLbLoJAdiVUORFycNwY1S3A/view?usp=sharing) as well as the [unaltered CD-ROM contents](https://drive.google.com/file/d/1iJ-oBpnCGK8XmPr9B4jvE1AhodTC85tp/view?usp=sharing).

 ![1995 SGID CD-ROM photo]({% link images/SGID_1995_cover_sm.png %}){: .flex .flex--center}

 - **SGID User’s Guide - 10th Edition (1999)**
-  - This version of the user guide was also distributed in a three-ring binder and talked about the UGRC home page as the place where you could get direct access to the SGID data, as well as view the FGDC metadata.
+  - This version of the user guide was also distributed in a three-ring binder and talked about the AGRC home page as the place where you could get direct access to the SGID data, as well as view the FGDC metadata.
 It also mentioned an FTP site.
 It noted that this version would be the last printed user guide and that future guides would be available on the website for download in PDF format.
 With this version, users could request SGID data in the following formats: CD, 3.5 diskettes, 8mm tape, zip disc, or Coverages (which the guide mentioned were the most popular at that time).

 ![1999 SGID User Guide Binder]({% link images/SGID_1999_binders_cover_sm.png %}){: .flex .flex--center}

 - **SGID Meets the World Wide Web (Early 2000s)**
   - By the early 2000s the SGID user guide, data, and data viewer were all solely available over the Web.
-UGRC was using ArcSDE 8.2 to maintain the data and ArcIMS for the interactive mapping website.
+AGRC was using ArcSDE 8.2 to maintain the data and ArcIMS for the interactive mapping website.
 Users could also use a separate ArcIMS site to create their own exportable map using a [custom map authoring tool]({% link images/SGID_early2000s_create_custom_map.gif %}).

 [![SGID Early 2000s]({% link images/SGID_early2000s_sm.png %}){: .flex .flex--center}]({% link images/SGID_early2000s.png %})